 However, when people gained an hour of sleep, heart attack numbers fell by 21%.
 It seems to avoid this spike in heart attacks, daylight saving should just be abolished entirely for the safety of people everywhere.

 Supposedly, it’s daylight saving time without the letter ‘S’ on the end of “saving.”
-I don’t know about you, but to me, the phrase “daylight savings time” in its plural form sounds much better than “daylight saving time” in its singular, grammatically correct form.
+We don’t know about you, but to us, the phrase “daylight savings time” in its plural form sounds much better than “daylight saving time” in its singular, grammatically correct form.

 3. Daylight saving time doesn’t even save electricity